RossBoylan/mccli/README.md

 There are other more subtle changes to the handling of correlated random numbers.
 The old code was ineffective in inducing correlations for beta, and possibly log-normal, distributions.
 The new code should generally induce higher correlations, though they will necessarily be imperfect.
+The correlations for interventions continue to be handled the old way, for now.

+The previous discussion was a slight simplification: the program actually will accept "impossible" inputs in some cases and reinterpret them as described below.

 ## Usage
 ```